Conference

 • Sustaining staff experience against a challenging and complex NHS backdrop so our teams stay and thrive.

-• Delivering bold transformational action, lead change through uncertainty and navigate challenging times together.
+• Delivering bold transformational action, leading change through uncertainty and navigate challenging times together.

 • Taking a deep dive into the Ten Year Health Plan – what are the implications, challenges and opportunities for staff experience?